Rocky habitat

 Rocky habitats are some of the most natural and untouched places in the UK.
 Often high up in the hills and hard to reach, they are havens for some of our rarest wildlife.

-Learn about the underlying ecological process of habitat management
+Learn about the underlying ecological processes in managing habitat

 Diving over a maerl bed is best described as like flying over a shagpile carpet made up of purple twiglets!
 It is an incredible sight.
 A huge diversity of fascinating marine creatures live in and…